YMCA REOPENING INFORMATION

 When will programming such as sports and swim lessons start again?

+Some of our programming such as swim has opened up!
 We are currently evaluating how we can best deliver our programs in way that is safe and in accordance with CDC, state, and local guidelines.
-Please continue to visit ymcadallas.org/reopening for continued updates.
+Please continue to visit ymcadallas.org/reopening/programs for continued updates.

 Will there be designated times for only seniors to use the facility?